The Deep Dive, Getting to the Bottom of Daylight Saving Time

 confounding elements limited data to white race.
 In graph, centered rolling 200-point median, smoothed on 30-point centered moving average.]

-Flipping the Incline … Low Delays Grow Population
+Flipping the Time-Zone/DST Incline … Low Delays Grow Population

 Fully half the counties in the United States are small counties with populations less than 26 k (median delay 17.5), totaling 18 million people.
 The data shows that the current DST and its time zones now thwart their growth.
 Happily and surprisingly, circadian influence may be sufficient to produce foundational changes in small-county economic growth.
 Using data from the interactive maps, this table employs techniques similar to the life-expectancy rankings.Ranked Population & Delay | ||||||